Create a Visibility Plan and Step Into The Spotlight

 Look at what you’re already doing and figure out what’s working and what’s not.
 Let’s say you are showing up on Instagram, Facebook, and Periscope.
 But, you’re only seeing traffic and results on Facebook and Instagram.
 Then, you need to stop engaging on Periscope and focus more on the outlets that are working for your business.
 Do not waste time on places that aren’t bringing in clients.

 - Research where your target market is online.

-Where are the majority of your dream clients hanging out online?
+Where are most of your dream clients hanging out online?
 These are the best places to be.
 This is usually based on age, interest, and the type of platform it is.
 But, do your research.
 And, if you’re somewhere where your audience isn’t, STOP.
 Don’t hop on a platform because others are doing it.
 Your marketing strategy should be based on your target market and your business model.

 - Pick 3 places you can commit to showing up online.

 Make sure you have three concrete places where you’re showing up online.
 You don’t have to show up everywhere.
 That’s the biggest myth I see entrepreneurs falling for.
 Not only is that overwhelming, but it’s also unnecessary.
 Instead, I want you to list the TOP 3 places where you’re going to commit to showing up – the places where you have to show up because your audience is there.
-Choose one to be your hub, and use the other two to drive traffic back to your primary platform.
+Choose one to be your hub and use the other two to drive traffic back to your primary platform.
 Any other channels are optional.
 Just starting out?
-Pick one, and commit to it.
+Pick one and commit to it.

 - Decide on your frequency.